influenist/Mi-NB-Gaming-Laptop-MacOS/README.md

 # MacOS Effort for Xiaomi Mi Notebook & Gaming laptops
-The project goal is to develop and maintain MacOS support for all Xiaomi Notebook (Air / Pro) & Gaming Laptops.
+The project goal is to develop and maintain MacOS support for all Xiaomi Notebook (Air / Pro) & Gaming Laptop series.

 ## Currently Supported devices
-- Mi-NB-Air-12-7y30
+- Mi-NB-Air-125-7y30

 ## Instalation instructions
-The builds are APCI hotpatch builds.
-Meaning your DSDT is patched via SSDT files loaded in `/EFI/CLOVER/ACPI/origin`.
+The EFI builds  are APCI hotpatch based.
+Meaning your DSDT is patched via SSDT files loaded in `/EFI/CLOVER/ACPI/patched` which improves the compatibility between laptops within the series.
+Additional install instructions will be added together with Clover instructions.

 ## Current release
 v0.1-beta.1 - [View the release page](https://github.com/influenist/Mi-NB-Gaming-Laptop-MacOS/releases)